Mg-Oo/TMS_Frontend/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed Node.js and npm.
-You can download Node.js from [nodejs.org](https://nodejs.org/).
+- Install Node.js and npm.
+You can download from [nodejs.org](https://nodejs.org/).
-- You have to clone first TMS_Backend repository and do instructions in README.md file.

 ### Installation